aantron/ocaml.org/data/planet/talex5/qubes-lite-with-kvm-and-wayland.md

 <pre><code>&lt;- wl_display@1.delete_id id:3
 </code></pre>
 <p>Object destruction is a bit strange in Wayland.
-Normally, clients ask for things to be destroyed (by sending a &quot;destructor&quot; message) and the server confirms by sending <code>delete_id</code> from object 1.
+Normally, clients ask for things to be destroyed (by sending a "destructor" message) and the server confirms by sending <code>delete_id</code> from object 1.
 But this isn't symmetrical: there is no standard way for a client to confirm deletion when the server calls a destructor (such as the callback's <code>done</code>), so these have to be handled on a case-by-case basis.